chemle/emle-engine/README.md

 python setup.py install
 ```

-If you are developing and want and editable install, use:
+If you are developing and want an editable install, use:

 ```sh
 python setup.py develop